 Membership Policy Change

-Youth Protection Policy
+Safeguarding Youth Policy

-Youth protection policies for Order of the Arrow events with female youth present are the same as with any Scouting event with female youth present and are specified in the Guide to Safe Scouting.
+Safeguarding youth policies for Order of the Arrow events with female youth present are the same as with any Scouting event with female youth present and are specified in the Guide to Safe Scouting.

 Recognizing the uniqueness of conducting Ordeals, guidance has been developed to assist lodges in the application of these policies in the conduct of Order of the Arrow Ordeals.
 This information is available here.

-Youth Protection policies require that at least one registered adult female over the age of 21 be in attendance at any meeting or event in which a female youth member is present.
+Safeguarding Youth policies require that at least one registered adult female over the age of 21 be in attendance at any meeting or event in which a female youth member is present.
 Lodges should be working now in anticipation of this requirement to ensure provisions have been made for appropriate adult female participation to ensure female youth members are always afforded the same opportunities in the OA as their male counterparts.

 Youth Leadership Opportunities